finnianr/Eiffel-Loop/doc/Contents.md

 ## Goanna Servlet Extensions

 ## Eiffel CHAIN Orientated Binary Database
-Implements "in-memory" database tables based on an interface defined by the kernel Eiffel class [`CHAIN [G\](https://archive.eiffel.com/doc/online/eiffel50/intro/studio/index-09A/base/structures/list/chain_chart.html)`].
-There are two main table types:
+Implements "in-memory" database tables based on an interface defined by the kernel Eiffel class [`CHAIN`](https://archive.eiffel.com/doc/online/eiffel50/intro/studio/index-09A/base/structures/list/chain_chart.html).
+There are two table types:

-**1.** Monolithic tables which can only be saved to disk as a whole and any new items which have not been saved will be lost.
+1. Monolithic tables which can only be saved to disk as a whole and any new items which have not been saved will be lost.

-**2.** Transactional tables where the effects of the table item operations: *extend, replace or delete*,  are immediately committed to disk in an editions table file.
+2. Transactional tables where the effects of the table item operations: *extend, replace or delete*,  are immediately committed to disk in an editions table file.
 When the editions file gets too large, the editions are consolidated into the main table file.

-Monolithic tables are implemented by class: `[EL_STORABLE_CHAIN](http://www.eiffel-loop.com/library/persistency/database/binary-db/el_storable_chain.html) [G ->  [EL_STORABLE](http://www.eiffel-loop.com/library/base/utility/memory/el_storable.html)]`
+Monolithic tables are implemented by class: [`EL_STORABLE_CHAIN`](http://www.eiffel-loop.com/library/persistency/database/binary-db/el_storable_chain.html) which takes a generic paramter of type [`EL_STORABLE`](http://www.eiffel-loop.com/library/base/utility/memory/el_storable.html).

 This class defines the basic database *CRUD* concept of **C**reate, **R**ead, **U**pdate and **D**elete: